- My asset allocation strategy remains constant. I am willing to take a substantial risk for aggressive growth.

 Commercial litigation funding is almost entirely independent of the stock market.
 It offers strong historical returns and a moderate investment life-cycle.
-While most litigation investments come from hedge funds, private equity, family offices, and other institutional investors, LexShares enables individual investors to access litigation finance assets through their online platform.
-I am aiming to invest in a few commercial cases every year to build a diversified portfolio of 20+ cases with a total claim value of $2m.
+While the industry is generally dominated by institutional investors, LexShares enables individual investors to access litigation finance assets through their online platform.
+I am aiming to invest in a few commercial cases every year to build a diversified portfolio of over 20 cases with a total claim value of $2 million.
 This is the best high yield investment option for risk takers.

 Consumer litigation funding is uncorrelated to market and interest rate volatility.
 YieldStreet offers a diversified portfolio of mature personal injury or liability claims with a high likelihood of winning.
 These investments generate reliable cash flow, but it also means that investment returns suffer stagnation of idle cash, that will impact on investment performance over time.
 Cash drag is an inherent issue for multi-million dollar investments.
 This is the best low risk investment option for retail investors who have less than one million dollars in net assets.